 A positive result indicates that we have identified a variant that is categorized as either “pathogenic” or “likely pathogenic” according to the 2015 guidelines of the American College of Medical Genetics and Genomics (ACMG) that is consistent with your or your child's reported symptoms or condition.
 In the case of a positive result, a board certified genetic counselor will review the results with you.
 Furthermore, a downloadable PDF result report will be delivered for use by you and your or your child's physician to discuss a clinical diagnosis, treatment options, and family planning.

 The American College of Medical Genetics and Genomics provides guidelines to classify certain variants as “variants of uncertain significance” (VUS).
 In this case, there is not often enough information available in order to determine whether the variant is pathogenic or benign.
-Probably Genetic has made a conscious decision not to report any VUSs back to patients as it is not recommended to make medical decisions based on a variant with such a classification.
+Probably Genetic has made a conscious decision to report VUSs back to patients that are associated with their reported symptoms.
+Patient will also be appropriately counseled by a board-certified genetic counselor on what a VUS result means.
 As guidelines change, certain variants may be reclassified.
-Please contact [email protected] if you are interested in such updates.
+Please contact firstname.lastname@example.org if you are interested in such updates.

 A “normal” or negative result does not exclude the possibility that the patient has a genetic condition.
 Testing may not identify certain genetic variants, or the genetic test may not be designed to identify every type of alteration present in different people.
 In some people a gene or chromosome change (mutation) cannot be found.
 This does not necessarily mean there is no change.
 Some genetic variants are very difficult to find with current laboratory techniques.
 Genetic counseling is strongly recommended to further understand the result, risks, benefits and limitations of the test.
 Please feel free to contact us for details on how to access genetic counseling.

-You should not make medical decisions based on your test results without the advice of your or your child's physician as the test result does not provide a diagnosis.
-The test results may contain important information that you and your child's physician should consider before you act on any of the test results.
-We strongly recommend that you speak to a genetic counselor or your or your child's physician about the test results.
+You should not make medical decisions based on your test results without the advice of your or you or your loved one's physician as the test result does not provide a diagnosis.
+The test results may contain important information that you and your loved one's physician should consider before you act on any of the test results.
+We strongly recommend that you speak to a genetic counselor or your or your loved one's physician about the test results.

 Physical Risks: Generally, genetic tests have little physical risk.
 Saliva, blood and cheek swab tests have almost no risk.
 Genetic testing can have emotional, social and financial risks.
 It is strongly advised that you have a counseling session with a genetic counselor, geneticist or physician to go over the results.